cartershanklin/pyspark-cheatsheet/README.md

 File Processing
 ===============
-Loading File Metadata and Processing Files
+Loading File Metadata and Processing Files.

 Load Local File Details into a DataFrame
 ----------------------------------------